NearDeFi/neth/README.md

 ### Actions

-There are 4 types of actions:
+There are 5 types of actions:
 1. Transfer
 2. AddKey
 3. DeleteKey
 4. FunctionCall
+5. DeployContract

 They can be batched in a json array, but there can only be 1 receiver_id for all actions.